cowprotocol/cowswap/README.md

 The CMS API is a helper API that provides some additional content to the frontend.

-It is not consider a required API for CoW Swap core functionality, the app will still allow the user to place order and will have some fallback logics in case this API is not available.
+It is not considered a required API for CoW Swap core functionality, the app will still allow the user to place orders and will have some fallback logic in case this API is not available.

 The reference implementation of the API is